|University of Arkansas at Little Rock|

 - Travel Expenses.
 Pursuant to the university’s travel policy, all travel requires advance approval by the employee’s immediate supervisor.
 The approved travel authorization is submitted to Procurement Services and the amount of the authorization is encumbered on the employee’s departmental account.
 If funds are insufficient in that budget, the travel is not approved.
 Upon completion of the trip, the employee submits a travel claim approved by their department head to accounts payable.
 The accounts payable staff audits the claim for documentation and adherence to travel policies and compares actual expenses to the limits that were authorized.

 - Contracts, Agreements, and MOUs.
 All university contracts, agreements (including professional service contracts, international student exchange agreements, and software license agreements), as well as MOUs that contain vendor specified terms and conditions are initially reviewed by the contract review manager.
-The entire document is reviewed for all required language and impermissible clauses.
-If necessary, complex agreements are submitted to the university’s legal counsel for review.
+The entire document is reviewed for all required language and impermissible clauses and routed to general counsel if required pursuant to the provisions of UASP 300.1.
 Upon determining the contract, agreement, or MOU complies with all state laws and board policies, the document is executed by either the chancellor or the vice chancellor for finance and administration.
 No other campus employees are authorized to sign on behalf of the university.
 As a practical matter, most contracts and agreements are executed by the vice chancellor for finance and administration.
 Contracts requiring University of Arkansas System staff approval (such as those exceeding $250,000) are forwarded to the System vice president for administration for review and signature.

 - Construction Contracts.
 Construction contracts have numerous unique approval requirements promulgated by both the Board of Trustees and the State of Arkansas.
 The university follows the procedures conveyed in the University of Arkansas Board of Trustees Policy No. 730.1 relative to all construction contracts and agreements.
 A link to the UA System website relative to construction contracts is as follows: http://www.uasys.edu/wp-content/uploads/2012/03/Capital-Construction-Policies-and-Procedures_05_17_12.pdf.